Peel It Back Tour: Performances

-Produced by Live Nation, the shows have been led in collaboration with creative director Todd Tourso and MTLA.studio, and featured the work of the band's longtime lighting designer Paul "Arlo" Guthrie.
-The concert staging displayed visuals of rain, moving silhouettes, and dramatic curtain drops marking movements on the stage, shot with hand-held cinematography.
-The visuals were created using 3D projection onto translucent fabric, rather than typical LED panels.
-The imagery often produced a holographic effect, otherwise creating a psychedelic effect when footage was played out-of-sync.
-A mechanism was situated above the B-stage, which projected mood lighting for each song.

 Reception

-The Peel It Back Tour has received critical acclaim.
-Aspects of praise were the lighting and production, energetic performances, and drummer Josh Freese's return.
+The Peel It Back Tour received critical acclaim.
+(Note: According to:) Aspects of praise were the lighting and production, energetic performances, and drummer Josh Freese's return.
+Consequence named Peel It Back the 2025 Live Act of the Year.
 Among the biggest concert tours in 2025, it attracted over 450,000 concertgoers during the 2025 shows.

+"Hey, we're not here for this shit man.
+C'mon, hey!
+Hey!
+There's enough bullshit happening out there, we don't need it happening in the fuck here."

+— Trent Reznor calling out some attendees for fighting during one of his closing performances of "Hurt"; one of several disruptions during shows at the tour that Reznor was praised for handling.

 Concerning the debut show, The Times opined it was "a thrilling onslaught" of "angst, sincerity and a nightmarish otherworldliness" that brought to mind Reznor's recently passed creative collaborator David Lynch.
 Of the same show, The Irish Times praised the "satisfyingly immense" staging, and the artistry of the performances.
 Both papers agreed that the show took a little while to get into gear.
 Louder Sound wrote the performances of understated songs sparked "wonder and awe", and said the more energetic performances were "thrillingly violent" and palpable.
 Consequence described the production as "visually stunning", praising the futuristic lighting and lauding the projections on the main stage as "breathtaking" and cinematic.
+Evening Standard agreed the staging was "breathtaking".
 BrooklynVegan praised the lighting and talent of the cinematographer, and singled out the contrubutions of Tourso and Guthrie for achieving "jaw-dropping visuals" that "really made the show".
-The San Francisco Chronicle wrote Reznor's voice was in "fine form" emotionally, projecting "anguish and loss with both force and nuance".
-Evening Standard wrote the staging was "breathtaking".
-Several publications witnessed issues during their shows, including a microphone malfunction at one show, Reznor being "baptized" by a leaky fog machine at another, and what the Chicago Sun-Times described as "obnoxious Trent cat callers"; critics noted Reznor's response and resolve in the face of them.
+Variety felt the smoke and large-scale projections were interesting, and said they could "render the uninitiated (or too stoned) speechless".
+They also wrote that Reznor was "impossibly cool", felt his "rock star shit" seemed effortless, and said his "soaring, sneering vocals" were as strong as they were at the beginning of his career.
+The San Francisco Chronicle wrote Reznor's voice was in "fine form" emotionally, projecting "anguish and loss with both force and nuance", and Billboard Canada wrote his "energetic" and "dark or angst-filled odes to lust, sin and addiction" had "firmly" captured the attention of the audience.
+Publications reported on disruptions during various shows, including a microphone malfunction at one show, Reznor being "baptized" by a leaky fog machine at another, what the Chicago Sun-Times described as "obnoxious Trent cat callers", a crowd surfing fan dressed as Santa Claus causing Reznor to burst into laughter despite his typically stoic demeanor, and at another show Reznor having to stop his performance of "Hurt" to break up a fight in the audience; critics noted Reznor's response and resolve in the face of these incidents.
 (Note: According to:)

+Boys Noize received praise for the energy and mood of his performances (Note: According to:)